ryanlu41/delirium/First 24 Hour/Features/Static/README.md

 This folder includes features that were static, resulting in just one value per ICU stay without further processing.
+These include demographic information like age or ethnicity, characteristics about each ICU or hospital stay, etc.

 Just run StaticFeatureFirst24Hrs.py, which extracts a host of features from the Patient and Hospital tables, and the apache IVa score from the ApachePatientResult table.